 Side note: not ALL your chapters should start with a hook or end with a cliffhanger – you should read through your novel and try to anticipate when people are about to put your book down, and then insert the cliffhanger.
 It’s not easy.
 Pace problems are the hardest to diagnose because reading is so subjective.

 But do your best.
 Your goal here is to arrange your scenes and chapters in a way that makes reading feel natural.
 The moment your reader struggles to go through the chapters, he will not open the book again.
 You might need to ask your friends, family, or a writer’s group to help you with one read to identify pace issues.

 Self-Editing: Strengthen The Setting

 I insert this here because the setting develops in your head, and it’s easy to forget that the reader doesn’t have the same vision as you.
 All the reader has is what stems out of your words.
 So, you should pay attention to the setting at this stage in your self-editing.
 Does it come through clearly?
-Is it easy to see where people are and where the action takes place?
+Is it easy to see where people are and where the action occurs?
 Do you find spots in your novel where you have nothing but heads talking in the air?
 Fix that.
 Here you might add some description, but be aware that it slows down your pace.
 Don’t dump it all in one spot.
 Instead, sprinkle it naturally within the story.